-Still, the dispute process can be complex if you don’t know what you’re doing.
+Still, the dispute process can be complicated if you don’t know what you’re doing.
 That’s why we’ve created a step-by-step guide, along with letter templates, to help you glide through the process as quickly and easily as possible.
-You can adapt the information provided to meet your personal situation, since no financial problem has a one-size-fits-all solution.
+You can adapt the information provided to meet your personal situation since no financial problem has a one-size-fits-all solution.
 If you need legal advice, contact an attorney with specific experience in this area.

 Once you’ve started the dispute process, you can potentially have erroneous or unproven information permanently removed from your ChexSystems report.
 From there, you should be able to open a bank account again without any problems.